MicroBeaut/MicroBeaut/README.md

 ## Rising (Rising Edge)

-Set Output on the rising edge of Input.
+Set readStatus on the rising edge of Input.

 ### `Syntax:`